ambika-ks/MyWorks1/NODE TDD-RPG-GAME-PROTOTYPES/README.md

 ## Instructions

-* Over the course of this activity, you are going to be using constructors to create simplistic characters for use within a very basic role-playing game (RPG).
+* Use constructors to create simplistic characters for use within a very basic role-playing game (RPG).

 * Each character created using your constructor should have the following properties: